Skip to Content

 When your loved one develops painful bedsores in a nursing home or long-term care facility, it’s often a sign of neglect.
 Families trust these facilities to provide attentive and compassionate care—but when staff fail to meet their duties, residents can suffer serious and even life-threatening injuries.

-At McHugh Fuller Law Group, our Mississippi bedsore attorneys are dedicated to holding negligent nursing homes and care providers accountable.
-We fight to ensure that victims and their families receive justice and fair compensation for the harm caused by neglect and abuse.
+At McHugh Fuller Law Group, our bedsore attorneys in Mississippi are dedicated to holding negligent nursing homes and care providers accountable.
+With decades of collective experience, we have successfully resolved thousands of cases, earning $100 million in verdicts for our clients.
+Our team fights to ensure that victims and their families receive justice and fair compensation for the harm caused by neglect and abuse.

 Call (601) 255-0240 today or fill out our online contact form for a free consultation.